remcokranenburg/blog/_posts/2021-07-26-emoji-mode.md

 font fallbacks.
 Most fonts do not support all possible characters, so when you want to draw text in many languages, you will need to use several backup fonts.

-I added a small pango example to gulkan, showing latin, hebrew and arabic text plus emojis:
+I added a small pango example to gulkan, showing Arabic, Chinese and Hindi text plus emojis:

 ![Gulkan pango example](/assets/2021/07-26-gulkan-pango.png)